shcorya/distributed-workers/README.md

 When pulling the status of a job from a `GET` request, `manager.mjs` will first check beanstalkd for the jobs status.
 If the job is not found in the queue, `manager.mjs` will then check MongoDB for a completed job, and it will return an appropriate HTTP code and message depending on the job's presence in the database.

 `index.js` is used to launch either `manager.mjs` or `worker.mjs`, depending on CLI arguments.
-This allows for a simplified `Dockerfile` and a simplified `docker-compose.yml`.
+This allows for a simplified `Dockerfile` and a simplified `docker-compose.yml`. `connections.mjs` contains the logic required to connect to beanstalkd and MongoDB.
+The logic is shared by both `manager.mjs` and `worker.mjs`, but the connections themselves are not.
+Each process opens its own connections.

 The system can be deployed on Docker Swarm to provide an easy, straightforward means of spawning additional worker processes.
 Docker Swarm provides an easy-to-use means of deploying highly available applications;